CHICAGO (WLS) -- Lollapalooza kicked off Friday in Grant Park for the eleventh straight year in Chicago.

 As many as 300,000 people are expected to attend the three-day music event, which runs through Sunday.

-General admission tickets, multi-day passes and travel packages for the festival are sold out.
+General admission tickets, multi-day passes and travel packages are sold out.
 The website says VIP tickets are still available, but they may be gone soon.

 Backpacks and purses are allowed, but concert organizers are encouraging people to leave bags at home for the quickest entry.
 All bags brought into the park are subject to inspection at the gate.
 Express lanes are available for anyone entering without a bag.

 A full list of allowed and prohibited items is available on the Lollapalooza website.

 Gates open at 11 a.m. and close at 10 p.m. each day.
 Metallica headlines on Saturday and Florence and the Machine will headline Sunday.